Ophiocordyceps sinensis: Societal impact

-Because of its high value, inter-village conflicts over access to its grassland habitats has become a headache for the local governing bodies and in several cases people were killed.
+Because of its high value, inter-village conflicts over access to its grassland habitats have become a problem for the local governing bodies, and in several cases, people were killed.
 In November 2011, a court in Nepal convicted 19 villagers over the murder of a group of farmers during a fight over the prized aphrodisiac fungus.
 Seven farmers were killed in the remote northern district of Manang in June 2009 after going to forage for Yarchagumba.

 Its value gave it a role in the Nepalese Civil War, as the Nepalese Maoists and government forces fought for control of the lucrative export trade during the June–July harvest season.
 Collecting yarchagumba in Nepal had only been legalised in 2001, and now demand is highest in countries such as China, Thailand, Vietnam, Korea and Japan.
-By 2002, the 'herb' was valued at R 105,000 ($1,435) per kilogram, allowing the government to charge a royalty of R 20,000 ($280) per kilogram.
+By 2002, the 'herb' was valued at रु105,000 ($1,435) per kilogram, allowing the government to charge a royalty of रु20,000 ($280) per kilogram.